-Tobias Jelinek stopped acting after appearing as a gang member in 1997's "Batman & Robin," but returned to the industry in 2007.
+Jelinek stopped acting after appearing as a gang member in 1997's "Batman & Robin," but returned to the industry in 2007.
 He starred as an agent in the first season of "Stranger Things," and has popped up on shows like "This Is Us," "The Mindy Project," "Arrow," and "Agents of S.H.I.E.L.D."
 In 2023, he appeared in "Mayfair Witches" and "NCIS: Hawai'i."

 Larry Bagby as Ernie, aka "Ice"